cc-a/CCPBioSimTrainingWeekGCMCProtoMS/workshop_pages/exercise2.md

 This exercise uses the same input files as the previous one and can in fact be carried out from the same directory without interfering.
 As we're interested in the water molecules around the ligand, we'll use the ProtoMS python scripts to automatically construct a GCMC box around the ligand.

-> python2.7 $PROTOMSHOME/protoms.py -p protein.pdb -l amq.pdb `--`charge -1 -s gcmc
+> python2.7 $PROTOMSHOME/protoms.py -p protein.pdb -l amq.pdb --charge -1 -s gcmc

 This is very similar to the setup line from the previous exercise except we've requested a gcmc simulation.
 If you are also working in the same directory as last time you'll notice that ProtoMS recognised that a amq.tem had already been created and did not bother to reparameterise the ligand.
 You'll also notice that in addition to the files for the sampling simulation we have three new files - gcmc\_box.pdb, gcmc\_wat.pdb and water\_clr.pdb.
 We also have run\_gcmc.cmd instead of run\_bnd.cmd. gcmc\_box.pdb is provided for convenience to visualise the volume where water molecules will be inserted and deleted, and gcmc\_wat.pdb contains the water molecules that are allowed to be inserted and deleted.